 The results are controlled by the third party (Topstep in this case) and the results cannot be altered in any way.
 Of course our trading hit the profit objective and passed the rules with flying colors, so we thought we would post those results here on the site.
 Verified by a third party and not being able to be altered, this gives you a good idea of the power ad consistency of the intraday trading methods of W. D. Gann.
 Normally Gann techniques would have much larger profit targets and risks, but we thought we’d give this a go to show the high percentage of profitable trade signals with W. D. Gann’s methods.
 In this competition, Gann’s methods showed an extremely low drawdown.
 Read the competition rules below.

 As you click on the results for each futures contract keep the following in mind.
 This series of hypothetical trades only illustrates scalps with just 2 of the methods in our “MAGIC IN THE MARKETS” Course.
-The risk parameters on this simulator would only let us take these small trades dues to a max drawdown of $500 AT ANY TIME.
-Trading up to 3 contracts, that might be unrealistically tight in actual trading.
-Gann’s techniques applied to modern markets typically would have much larger targets and risks.
+W. D. Gann’s techniques applied to modern markets typically would have much larger targets and risks.
 First, we entered each trade with only 1 contract!
 Second, we took a smaller than usual profit on most trades (especially the ES S&P mini) because the client wanted to see how consistent our entries were over many trades.
 Third, look at the draw-down and losing days.
 Most losses were 1 or 2 ticks, which in reality we consider slippage on break-evens.
+Gann is ultra-precise!
 The account never really drew down, except for one day where our stop was not respected by the simulator.